 These beads use CiM Baked Alaska with fine silver swirls with CiM Sacre Bleu skies!

-That glittery moon is Double Helix Aurae
+That glittery moon is Double Helix Aurae.

 The blue is stunning in person and the beads found a home with a happy customer very quickly.